Scholarships for Students with Disabilities

 Class of 1963 Scholarship: Open to any disability.

-Albert Conley Scholarship: Preference given to students with speech or language impairments.
+Albert Conley Scholarship: Preference given to students with speech or language disabilities.

 Maine Vocational Rehabilitation Thank You Scholarship: Designed for students enrolled in State of Maine Vocational Rehabilitation.